aspose-svg/Aspose.SVG-for-.NET/Docs/getting-started/supported-file-formats.md

 # Supported File Formats

-The following table indicates the file formats that Aspose.SVG for .NET can load and Save.
+The following table indicates the file formats that Aspose.SVG for .NET can load and save.

 | Format  | Description                          | Load | Save |
 |---------|--------------------------------------|------|------|